saltperfect/blog/saltperfectblog/content/posts/context.md

 draft: true
 ---

-The context package in go provides a path to cancel and propagate cancelling information around the methods and even across http methods
+The context package in go provides a path to cancel and propagate cancelling information around the methods and even across http servers.

-This comes in quite handy for servers to identify if a client has dropped the connection.
-This would make the server's efficient by using a lot less of the resources.
+Consider you request your server with some information but want to cancel that request halfway, or maybe somehow the connection get drops.
+The ability to propagate that information to server and trigger cancellation of that request will save you lot of computations.

+The below code is in example implementation of exactly this.

 # Server Code